brandon-m-wang/cs198-75/src/web-hw/hw8.md

     codeblock:
       code: MONGO_URL = your_string
       lang: cpp
+  - type: ps
+    paragraph: The purpose of this file is to simplify the development process when we need to reference the database URL repeatedly, assigning it to an environment variable accessible across all project files.
   - type: phs
     partheader: "Part 3: Configuring your Node.js Webserver and Middleware"
   - type: phs